LindySez | Recipes

 • Prepare the Marinade: Combine the wine, vinegar, chopped onion, garlic, thyme sprigs, bay leaves, peppercorns, and cloves in a bowl or mixing cup.

 Place the meat in a zip-top bag and pour the marinade over, making sure some is on both sides of the meat.
 Zip the top and refrigerate for 2 - 3 days, turning occasionally.
+(Best to keep this in a container in the refrigerator in case of leakage).

 • After 2 - 3 days, heat the oven to 325°F.